yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-automation/managed-cli.md

 ## Overview

-The [YugabyteDB Managed Command Line Interface](https://github.com/yugabyte/ybm-cli) (YBM CLI) is an open source tool that enables you to interact with YugabyteDB Managed accounts using commands in your command-line shell.
+The [YugabyteDB Managed Command Line Interface](https://github.com/yugabyte/ybm-cli) (ybm-cli) is an open source tool that enables you to interact with YugabyteDB Managed accounts using commands in your command-line shell.
 With minimal configuration, the CLI enables you to start running commands that implement functionality equivalent to that provided by the browser-based YugabyteDB Managed interface from the command prompt in your shell.

-You can install the YugabyteDB Managed CLI using any of the following methods:
+You can install ybm-cli using any of the following methods:

 Using Docker: